 Hello, welcome to my blog!

-Previously, I worked in the Mexico City bureau of the Los Angeles Times (2010 to 2013), where I wrote for the World Now news-blog and also for the print edition in news and arts.
+Previously, I worked in the Mexico City bureau of the Los Angeles Times (2010 to 2013), where I covered breaking news and wrote news and features for the L.A.
+Times print edition in news and arts.

 I am author of a non-fiction book, "Down & Delirious in Mexico City" (Scribner 2011).
 In December 2011, the Spanish-language translation was published by Editorial Océano in Mexico, as "El bajón y el delirio."

-Among my other writing homes are Gatopardo magazine in Mexico, Art in America magazine, and "Latino USA" and "All Things Considered" on National Public Radio.
-Also in Mexico, I've collaborated on projects with kurimanzutto gallery, the Postopolis project, and Domus Mexico magazine, where I serve on the editorial board.
+Among my other writing homes are Gatopardo magazine in Mexico, Art in America magazine, and also occasionally on "Latino USA" and "All Things Considered" on NPR.

 I was born in 1980 in San Diego and studied English literature on a Regents' & Chancellor's scholarship at the University of California, Berkeley.
 There, I served one year as editor-in-chief and president of The Daily Californian, an incredible experience.
 Among my siblings are a podiatrist, a nurse, a school counselor, and a tattoo and graffiti artist.